Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 • Unpackaged trade goods (like raw silk from dispatch) can be sold to black market traders for real silver.

-• Packaged goods made at Carl can be sold only to normal traders for camp money.
+• Packaged goods made at Carl can be sold to normal traders for Camp Funds.

 My workflow: